acbsp/bonafide.guru/en/contents.rst

-His Divine Grace Shri Shrimad A. C. Bhaktivedanta Swami Prabhupada – the acharya-founder of International Krishna Consciousness Movement (ISKCON) left this world on 14 of November 1977, but it doesn’t mean that Shrila Prabhupada died or He is death. **NO!!!** Shrila Prabhupada is alive, he lives in his books, in his divine instructions.
+His Divine Grace Shri Shrimad A. C. Bhaktivedanta Swami Prabhupada – the acharya-founder of International Krishna Consciousness Movement (ISKCON) left this world on 14 of November 1977, but it doesn’t mean that |SP| died or He is death. **NO!!!** |SP| is alive, he lives in his books, in his divine instructions.
 He lives in hearts of his sincere devotees.
-He will never die, He will live forever.
-Shrila Prabhupada is our eternal Guru.
+He will never die, He will live forever. |SP|
+is our eternal Guru.
 He is for *all of us* – the Bone Fide Spiritual Master!

 Krishna devotees sing everyday offering prayers to spiritual master.
 And we sincerely wish that everyone would fully realize to what kind of